 The reports are mixed about whether captive-bred butterflies released in new environments have created any measurable disturbances in any given ecosystem.
 However, given our continent’s history with invasive species arriving in innocuous little packages, it makes good sense to be cautious about sending insects to places they don’t normally live.
 The above arguments don’t even touch on concerns about cruelty to animals and the ethics involved in the industry.

 The attraction of releasing captive butterflies holds deep cultural significance and could motivate people to care about wildlife.
-Their winged freedom inspires and uplifts us; their metamorphosis consoles us as we go through life changes; their ephemeral beauty reminds us of the fragility of life; and in the case of monarchs in particular, their marathon migration feats astound us with their perseverance.
+Their winged freedom inspires and uplifts us.
+Metamorphosis consoles us as we go through life changes.
+Their ephemeral beauty reminds us of the fragility of life.
+And in the case of monarchs in particular, their marathon migration feats astound us with their perseverance.
 But still I wonder, is breeding and confining these wild wonders really the best way to show our respect?

 Rather than shipping butterflies in forced hibernation across the country only to have them awaken in unfamiliar territory for our entertainment, consider a more humane and beneficial butterfly-based event.
 Hold a wedding reception or birthday party in a butterfly sanctuary, where the mission is to educate people on why it’s important to conserve threatened habitats.
 Commemorate a special anniversary or a memorialize a loved one by planting a butterfly garden.